spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

 However, the benefits of draining a node in a single-node cluster are minimal because there are no other nodes to schedule the workloads onto.
 In addition, if system-critical workloads are drained, the cluster may get stuck in an unmanageable state.
 You can configure your cluster to skip node draining to avoid such outcomes.
+These configurations will apply to both appliance mode and [agent mode](../../../deployment-modes/agent-mode/agent-mode.md) deployments.

 ## Prerequisites